Gizmo3030/VM-Tool-Server-For-AI/README.md

 The tool server can:
 1.  **Discover Ubuntu VMs by Name:** Connect to your ESXi/vCenter to find a specific VM by its name and retrieve its current IP address.
+2.  **List Powered-On VMs:** List all VMs that are currently powered on, including their names, IPs, guest OS, and power state.
-2.  **Check for Upgrades:** Connect to a specified Ubuntu VM via SSH to check for available software upgrades using `apt`.
+3.  **Check for Upgrades:** Connect to a specified Ubuntu VM via SSH to check for available software upgrades using `apt`.
-3.  **Apply Upgrades:** Apply all pending software upgrades on a specified Ubuntu VM via SSH using `apt`.
+4.  **Apply Upgrades:** Apply all pending software upgrades on a specified Ubuntu VM via SSH using `apt`.

 This enables a conversational flow where you can simply tell your chatbot, "Hey, update my OpenVPN server," and it will handle the discovery and update process automatically.